firejoust/mineflayer-movement/README.md

 There are currently 4 heuristics that can be used:
 1. Distance (Checks for vertical block obstruction in a certain direction)
 2. Danger (Verifies the average terrain depth in a certain direction)
-3. Proximity (How close a direction is for getting to a target position)
+3. Proximity (How close a direction is for getting to target coordinates)
 4. Conformity (How close a direction is to where the bot is currently facing)

 ### Installation